 ElderNet’s Ada Mutch Food Pantry (AMCRC) is always in need of non-perishable food donations.
 Our supplies start to get low as the summer months approach, so we are in greatest need of food donations between May and October.
 Holding a food drive any time during the year is helpful as we can stock our shelves full to ensure our clients receive enough food throughout the year.

 - Anyone can hold a food drive, whether it be a family, a school, a neighborhood, a business, or any other organization.

 - Decide how long your food drive will last (week-long, month-long, etc.).

 - Create a donation collection box in which people place their non-perishable donated food items.

 - Advertise your food drive.
 Create flyers, post your food drive on social media, such as Facebook and Twitter, and be sure to tell all of your friends.
-Include details, such as how long your food drive will last, what times donations can be dropped off, the drop-off location, a list of food that the Pantry needs, and a notice that the food drive benefits ElderNet's Ada Mutch Food Pantry.
+Include details, such as how long your food drive will last, what times donations can be dropped off, the drop-off location, a list of items that the pantry needs, and a notice that the food drive benefits ElderNet’s Ada Mutch Food Pantry.

 - As you receive donations, it is important to check expiration dates.
 While we check the dates of all food before it is distributed to the clients, your diligence allows us to focus our time and energy on serving our clients.

 - Deliver your food donations to our food pantry or to ElderNet’s main office.